for-giobbe/BASE/tutorial_2.md

 ---

-While throughout this tutorial a very simple labelling scheme has been used, BASE allows to use all the possibility of codeml, including
+While throughout this tutorial a very simplemodel has been used, BASE allows to use all the possibility of codeml, including

-* label multiple branches
+* label multiple branches and use nested labels
 * compare a general and alternative model which both have labels
 * use branch (#) and clade ($) labels, also in the same model

-* use nested labels
+* use branch, site and branch-site models

+You can find more information on additional models and labelling strategies [here](https://github.com/for-giobbe/BASE/blob/master/tutorial_4.md).

 ---